ggalloro/sw-delivery-on-gcp/README.md

 ![alt_text](images/image11.png "Rollout in Prod")

-28. If you open with a browser the IP of your Gateway in the prod cluster browser, you will see the updated version of your application deployed in prod environemnt:
+28. If you get with a browser to the IP of your Gateway in the prod cluster, you will see the updated version of your application deployed in the prod environemnt:

 ![alt_text](images/image12.png "App frontpage in Prod")